China country brief

 While travel restrictions as a result of COVID-19 have impacted international travel, Australia remains one of the most popular destinations for Chinese students wishing to study overseas.
 China continues to be Australia's largest source of overseas students.

 In the other direction, China is a key destination for Australia's New Colombo Plan.
 The initiative will help to lift knowledge of China in Australia and strengthen people-to-people and institutional relationships, through study and internships undertaken by Australian undergraduate students in China.

 Prior to the imposition of restrictions on international travel, China was Australia's largest inbound market in terms of visitor arrivals and total visitor spend.
-In 2018-19, there were over 1.4 million visits to Australia from Chinese nationals, which not only contributed to the Australian economy but also increased understanding about Australia in China.
+China remained the largest source country for visitor visa applications in the first half of 2020-21.
+Due to COVID-19 travel restrictions, all visitor visa arrivals over this period have been in an exempt category, received an individual travel exemption or travelled under the New Zealand Safe Travel Zone arrangements.
+In 2019-20, there were over 4.6 million visitor arrivals from China, which not only contributed to the Australian economy but also increased understanding about Australia in China.

 Australia-China engagement in education, science, business and culture brings significant economic, social and cultural dividends to both countries and adds value to the bilateral relationship.
 In 2019, the Foreign Minister announced the establishment of the National Foundation for Australia China Relations.
 The Foundation works to build links between our country and China, by bringing together government business and communities to find and support ways to engage constructively with China.
 Through its competitive grants program the Foundation supports projects, including with cultural, sporting and educational institutions and the Australian-Chinese communities, that strengthen understanding of each other's society and cultures and promote greater people-to-people engagement.
 For more information about the Foundation, go to australiachinafoundation.org.au.